Dramatycznie/AO3_Scraper/README.md

 - [Bug Reports and Feature Requests](#bug-reports-and-feature-requests)

 # Features
-- Extracts bookmark data such as URL, title, authors, fandoms, warnings, ratings, categories, characters, relationships, tags, wordcounts, date bookmarked, date updated.
+- Extracts bookmark metadata such as URL, title, authors, fandoms, warnings, ratings, categories, characters, relationships, tags, wordcounts, date bookmarked, date updated.
+- Downloads bookmarks to different folders based on fandoms, and names the files based on the title and authors.
-- Allows user to log into their AO3 account to access private bookmarks.
+- Allows user to log into their AO3 account to access private bookmarks and works that are only available to registered users.
+- Allows user to choose scraping or downloading bookmarks.
 - Implements logging for better error tracking and troubleshooting.
-- Shows the number of pages available for scraping.
+- Shows the number of pages available.
-- Allows user to specify a range of pages to scrape.
+- Allows user to specify a range of pages.
 - Allows user to specify an interval delay between requests.
-- Displays a progress bar while scraping.
+- Displays a progress bar.
+- Allows user to choose format when downloading bookmarks (HTML, MOBI, EPUB, PDF, AZW3).
 - Writes extracted data to a CSV file.

 # Dependencies